 - Application is available online – September 1

 - PhD Deadline – December 1

 - MS Regular Deadline – March 15

-We strongly encourage international students to apply to either program as soon as possible, but preferably by January 15, 2014.
+We strongly encourage international students to apply to either program as soon as possible, but preferably by December 1 for PhD applicants and January 15 for MS applicants.
 Later applications have resulted in visa delays that have prevented students from starting on time.

 Applicants should meet the following minimum requirements: